python/cpython/Doc/library/ssl.rst

    the SSL protocol to attempt to connect to the server.
-If *ca_certs* is specified, it should be a file containing a list of root certificates, the same format as used for the *cafile* parameter in :meth:`SSLContext.wrap_socket`.
+If *ca_certs* is specified, it should be a file containing a list of root certificates, the same format as used for the *cafile* parameter in :meth:`SSLContext.load_verify_locations`.
 The call will attempt to validate the server certificate against that set of root certificates, and will fail if the validation attempt fails.
 A timeout can be specified with the ``timeout`` parameter.